Immune Thrombocytopenic Purpura

 When treatment is needed, the 2 most common forms of immediate treatment are steroids and intravenous immunoglobulin (IVIG):

-Steroids.
+Corticosteroids.
 These medicines help prevent bleeding by slowing down platelet destruction.
 They can lead to a higher platelet count in 2 to 3 weeks.
-Side effects may include feeling grouchy, stomach irritation, weight gain, high blood pressure, and acne.
+Side effects in long-term use may include weakened bones, diabetes, mood changes and depression, lower resistance to infection, weight gain, high blood pressure, and acne.

 Intravenous immunoglobulin (IVIG).
 IVIG is made of antibodies removed from blood donations from thousands of healthy donors.
 IVIG helps by increasing your platelet count.
 You may see a response in as little as 24 to 48 hours.